isaacovercast/PIED/README.md

 with random fission at speciation events, or the rate of change of abundance can evolve as BM.

-## Where the work is done
-Inside PIED.__main__ around line 159 is a call to `data.simulate()`.
-This will call the workhorse function of the primary class, and so PIED.Core should have a `simulate()` function which does the work and accepts and handles well the following arguments:
-* nsims     The number of simulations to run
-* ipyclient The ipyparallel client to use
-* quiet     Don't print anything to standard out
-* verbose   Print more stuff to standard out
-* force     Overwrite previous simulations if necessary

 ## Default CLI args
 The default CLI will parse a handful of universally useful arguments:
 * `-n`  This is the flag to create a new params file